jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 This is a move from the liberals who wanted one sitting and one virtual sitting as the baseline each week.
 They decided to go up to two to satisfy the new democrats.
 The greens and bloc quÉbÉcois, would go along with this.
-Andrew scheer is keen to have parliament come back and resume its normal function in what are abnormal times with a reduced sitting.
+Andrew Scheer is keen to have parliament come back and resume its normal function in what are abnormal times with a reduced sitting.
 Something like we saw before and theys paed legislation of 30 to 40M.P.s from around the Ottawa area.
 The conservatives started with a request or demand for four in-person sitings as the negotiations have gone on, they have countered with three in-person sitings.
 The liberals, the greens, the bloc, they don't want to go to that.